VLSIDA/chip-tutorials/spice.md

 ### Instances (X cards)

-Instances are special SPICE cards that being with an X. They are used to instantiate subcircuit copies like this:
+Instances are special SPICE cards that begin with an X. They are used to instantiate subcircuit copies like this:
 ```
 X0 in 0 0 vdd vdd out sky130_fd_sc_hd__inv_1